Who might request college accommodations?

 - Large print

-Requests for alternative format materials should be submitted through the student's Virtual Disability Assistance Center (VDAC) account.
+Requests for alternative format materials should be submitted through the student's Virtual Student Assistance Center (VSAC) account.

 Adaptive Software and Hardware

-Adaptive software and hardware obtained and installed in various campus computers and our Assistive Technology lab and made available for exam administration based on disability need.
+Adaptive software and hardware can be obtained and has been installed on various campus computers and throughout the Assistive Technology lab.
+Additionally, software can be made available for exam administration based on disability need.
 Common software and hardware available include:

 - Screen Magnification software (ZoomText)